 Lima's Fine-Dining Ecosystem in 2024

-The 2023 number-one ranking landed Central in a peer set that includes restaurants with decades of European institutional history, which says something specific about how quickly Peru's fine-dining positioning shifted.
+The 2023 number-one ranking landed Central in a comparable set that includes restaurants with decades of European institutional history, which says something specific about how quickly Peru's fine-dining positioning shifted.
 A decade earlier, Lima's serious restaurant culture was anchored by Gastón Acurio's novoandina framework and a handful of ceviche-centred high-end rooms.
 The city now operates a layered market that runs from traditional Peruvian at Mayta (Peruvian Modern) through to Nikkei precision at Maido (Nikkei), with newer arrivals like Mérito (Venezuelan/Fusion) expanding the definition of what Lima's dining identity can absorb.

 The Sourcing Logic and Why It Travels